Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 The Gray Hairstreak is one of the common butterflies in Missouri and throughout North America.

-They are easily missed with a wingspan of only 1-2 inches, but their distinctive gray coloring and thin white lines make them stand out.
+With a wingspan of only 1-2 inches, they are easily missed, but their distinctive gray coloring and thin white lines make them stand out.

 These butterflies are often found in fields and meadows, and their larvae feed on various legume plants such as clover and alfalfa.

-They also have a unique behavior where they rub their wings together to create a sound, a behavior not often seen in other butterflies in Missouri.
+They also have a unique behavior of rubbing their wings together to create a sound, which is uncommon in other butterflies in Missouri.

 21. Coral Hairstreak